United Airlines vaccination mandate temporarily halted for employees seeking religious or medical exemptions

 CEO Scott Kirby appeared to take issue with employees filing for exemptions from the COVID vaccinate mandate in an August video

-United Airlines agreed to temporarily halt its process allowing employees to submit exemption requests from its COVID-19 vaccine requirement, according to attorneys representing employees in a lawsuit.
+United Airlines agreed to temporarily halt its plans to place employees who submit exemption requests from its COVID-19 vaccine requirement on unpaid leave, according to attorneys representing employees in a lawsuit.

 United said in August that more than half of its 67,000 U.S.-based employees who weren't vaccinated would be required to get the vaccine by Sept.
 27 or be placed on unpaid leave by Oct.
 2, but made an exception for those with medical and religious reasons, which employees argue has not been the case.